You are here

 Collection in Person:

-On receiving call from the High Commission, the applicants may collect the new passports from the High Commission personally.
+On receiving a call from the High Commission, the applicants may collect the new passports from the High Commission personally.
 Please bring along the old passport as well as the “Delivery Slip”.
-The High Commission will hand over both the new and old one after necessary endorsement.
+The High Commission will hand over both the new and old ones after necessary endorsement.

 Collection by Mail: